basswood-io/BasswoodAV/docs/overview/caveats.rst

 The two main features that can cause lockups are:

-1. Python IO (passing a file-like object to ``av.open``).
+1. Python IO (passing a file-like object to ``bv.open``).
 While this is in theory possible, so far it seems like the callbacks are made in the calling thread, and so are safe.

 2. Logging.
 If you have logging enabled (disabled by default), those log messages could cause lockups when using threads.